Closing a catenary loop: the lariat chain, the string shooter, and the heavy elastica: Critique of recent literature

-Bevan and Deane \cite{BevanDeane19} rediscover the solution from \cite{ChakrabartiHanna16} and use it to describe the ``chain fountain'', a catenary arch with tangential drag forces.
+Bevan and Deane \cite{BevanDeane19} rediscover the solution and use it to describe the ``chain fountain'', a catenary arch with tangential drag forces.
 They don't realize that the drag force need not be linear.
-They do realize that low drag solutions cannot reach vertical orientation, which they do not need for their problem, and note the significance of the first bifurcation, but do not admit solutions above the second.
-Abello and co-workers \cite{Abello20} find what appears to be a Cartesian parameterization of the solution, which they interpret as being only valid above the first bifurcation.
+They do realize that low drag solutions cannot reach vertical orientation, which they do not need for their problem.
+They do note the significance of the first bifurcation, but, like Gregory before them, do not admit solutions above the second.
+Abello and co-workers \cite{Abello20} rediscover the Cartesian parameterization, which they interpret as being only valid above the first bifurcation.

-We conclude this section by summarizing two papers from 2019 that provide numerical solutions, and our interpretation of these in the light of previously published analytical solutions and bifurcations \cite{Gregory49, ChakrabartiHanna16} which we believe clarify some of the observations.
+We conclude this section by addressing the relevant portions of two papers from 2019 that provide numerical solutions, and our interpretation of these in the light of previously published analytical solutions and bifurcations \cite{Gregory49, SvetlitskiiMiroshnik73, Miroshnik01, ChakrabartiHanna16} which we believe clarify some of the observations.
 The two groups appear to be unaware of available analytical solutions and their interpretations, including the bifurcation generating the high drag curvature singularity.